COVID-19 and Equity in Education: Longitudinal Deep Dive

 The Project's Two-fold Purpose

-- Contribute to the foundation for a field of study focusing on community responses to the pandemic.
+Contribute to a field of study focusing on community responses to the pandemic.

-- Empower communities and researchers to examine and implement strategies to improve equity in K–12 education.
+Support communities and researchers in examining and implementing strategies to improve equity in K–12 education.

 Why This Project?

-- The project offers communities, researchers, and education stakeholders nationwide the opportunity to analyze, understand, and act on critical questions about community and education system responses to the pandemic, their recovery, and their resilience and transformation.
+The project offers communities, researchers, and education stakeholders nationwide the opportunity to analyze, understand, and act on critical questions about community and education system responses to the pandemic.

-- The project empowers key stakeholders in communities and their education systems to use data and research to improve outcomes for students, with a focus on the trajectories of Black and Latinx students and students experiencing poverty.
+The project supports key stakeholders in communities and education systems to use data and research to improve outcomes for students, with a focus on the trajectories of Black and Latino students and/or students experiencing poverty.

-- How has the pandemic shaped education systems and interacts with other systems (e.g., health, economic, social support) and factors, the experiences and outcomes for their students and families, and the systems’ stakeholders in the short and long term?
+- How has the pandemic shaped education systems and how they interact with other systems (e.g., health, economic, social support); and how has it affected the experiences and outcomes of students and families in the short and long term?

-- How can research driven by community-determined priorities inform and support improvements in equity in education during the post-pandemic period?
+- How can research driven by community-determined priorities support improvements in educational equity during the post-pandemic period?

-- Engage and support community teams through a research-practitioner partnership network to identify critical areas of need and drive a research agenda that contributes to the community and pandemic recovery.
+Engage and support community teams through a research-practice partnership network to identify critical areas of need and drive a research agenda that contributes to the community and pandemic recovery.

-- Conduct community and stakeholder-specific ethnographic studies from 2021 to 2023 that document their experiences during the pandemic and recovery period.
+Conduct community and stakeholder-specific ethnographic stories that document their experiences during the pandemic and recovery period.

-- Establish a community for Black and Latinx researchers who will use the data to build a body of work and lead an emerging field of study focusing on the pandemic’s impact on K–12 education and communities serving Black and Latinx students and students in poverty.
+Establish a community for Black and Latino researchers who will use the data to build a body of work and lead an emerging field of study focusing on the trajectories of Black and Latino students and/or students experiencing poverty during the pandemic and recovery period.